AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/crop-adjusted-zoom-targets.md

 ![image](assets/crop-adjusted-zoom-targets/view-size.jpg)

 You can see the built-in preset has a size of 900 x 550, which means that the target can never get smaller than that rather large size.
-That’s probably too large — if you have a 2000-pixel image, you can only call out a feature that is a minimum of 900 pixels across.
-The user can manually zoom further, but you can’t guide them any closer.
+That's probably too large — if you have a 2000-pixel image, you can only call out a feature that is a minimum of 900 pixels across.
+The user can manually zoom further, but you can't guide them any closer.
 Setting a view size to 350 x 350 allows targets to zoom in pretty closely or be resized larger.
-But if you want a larger zoom image in your viewer, you’d need to create a new preset because yours is locked at 350 pixels.
+But if you want a larger zoom image in your viewer, you'd need to create a new preset because yours is locked at 350 pixels.

 ### Creating or Editing a Viewer Preset That Supports Zoom Targets